graspit-simulator/graspit_interface/README.md

 graspit_interface
 =================

-This plugin exposes a ROS interface for the GraspIt! simulator.
+This plugin exposes a ROS interface for the GraspIt! simulator via [graspit-ros](https://github.com/graspit-simulator/graspit-ros).
 Our main purpose for writing this plugin was to give GraspIt! more exposure to the ROS community and make it easier to get started planning grasps with GraspIt!
 You can interact with this interface through a variety of ROS services and action servers.